Magnetotransport along a boundary: From coherent electron focusing to edge channel transport: Properties of the system

 Dynamic scattering like electron-phonon and electron-electron interaction causes decoherence in the system.
-We study the effects of weak decoherence on the focusing spectrum by a phenomenological model.\cite{Zilly2009, Stegmann2012} In the finite-difference approximation of the 2DEG, bonds connecting neighboring sites are selected randomly with probability $p$ and replaced by virtual contacts.
-These act as scattering centers, where the electron phase and momentum are randomized completely.
-The focusing spectrum is averaged over multiple decoherence configurations until convergence is reached.
+We study the effects of weak decoherence on the focusing spectrum by a phenomenological model based on virtual contacts \cite{Zilly2009, Stegmann2012}.
+These act as scattering centers, where the electron phase and momentum are randomized completely, as pointed out by B\"uttiker \cite{Buettiker1986_1, Buettiker1991}.
+The virtual contacts are randomly distributed over the system with a relative density $p$.
+This parameter reflects the degree of decoherence, ranging from the completely coherent ($p=0$) to the completely incoherent ($p=1$) case.
+It is inversely proportional to the phase coherence length.
+In the finite-difference approximation of the 2DEG, this is technically done by selecting randomly with probability $p$ bonds, which connect neighboring sites, and replacing them by virtual contacts.
+The focusing spectrum is then averaged over multiple decoherence configurations until convergence is reached.

-The averaged focusing spectrum in \fig{7} shows that with increasing degree of phase and momentum randomization all oscillations are suppressed and the surprisingly robust Hall plateaus appear. \cite{Gagel1996b, Gagel1998, Xing2008} The classical focusing peaks are even stronger suppressed than the anomalous oscillations, because the latter are located in a much narrower part of the system and thus, are less influenced by the scattering centers.
+The averaged focusing spectrum in \fig{7} shows that with increasing degree of phase and momentum randomization all oscillations are suppressed and the surprisingly robust Hall plateaus appear \cite{Gagel1996b, Gagel1998, Xing2008}.
+The classical focusing peaks are even stronger suppressed than the anomalous oscillations, because the latter are located in a much narrower part of the system and thus, are less influenced by the scattering centers.
 The LDOS and the local current of electrons originating from the source show distinct edge states while the cyclotron orbits are vanishing, because the interference between the edge channels is annihilated by the decoherence.
 Note that the LDOS is also strongly broadened by the decoherence.
-As expected, when the degree of decoherence is further increased ($p\gtrsim0.05$) the quantum Hall plateaus vanish and the classical linear Hall resistance appears.
+As expected, when the degree of decoherence is further increased ($p > 0.05$) the quantum Hall plateaus vanish and the classical linear Hall resistance appears.